revbayes/revbayes.github.io/developer/git-flow.md

 compiling and tests are passing.
 Once these checks have been done, create a pull request to merge your branch into `development`.
 You can request reviewers for your pull request directly via GitHub, or by asking on Slack.
 After your pull request is approved, or if it has not been reviewed within 30 days, it will be merged into `development`.

+The branch `hotfix-development` exists for small (*one* commit only) changes that are not worth creating a new branch for (for instance, small bugfixes, readme or help files edits, etc.).
+A pull request can then be created to merge those changes into `development`.

 New features should *never* be merged directly into `master`.
 Only hotfixes to the current release may be merged into `master`.
 For hotfixes, create a separate branch from `master`, make the fix and verify it, and then merge the hotfix branch into `master` and `development`.
+Similarly to above, the `hotfix-master` branch exists for small (*one* commit only) bugfixes to the current release.
+A pull request can then be created to merge those changes into `master` and `development`.

 ## Recommended reading